emacsmirror/better-defaults/README.md

 when it goes wrong, and it's hard to tell where a specific piece of functionality came from if it turns out to be undesired.

+## Usage

+Installing this library (using `M-x package-install` after adding [Marmalade](https://marmalade-repo.org) to your package sources is all that's required.

+You can run from source by placing a checkout on your `load-path` and running `(require 'better-defaults)`.

+Normally it's recommended to use `autoload` instead of `require` in your init file, but since better-defaults is such a small library it loads quickly enough not to impact startup time.

 ## New behaviour

 * `ido-mode` allows many operations (like buffer switching and file